Pope Leo XIV: Prior provincial and prior general (1998–2013)

 In 1998, Prevost was elected Prior Provincial of the Order of St. Augustine's Province of Our Mother of Good Counsel based in Chicago, assuming the role on March 8, 1999.
-In 2000, he permitted James Ray, an Augustinian priest, to reside at St. John Stone Friary in Chicago under supervision.
+In 2000, he permitted James Ray, a priest of the Archdiocese of Chicago, to reside at St. John Stone Friary in Chicago under supervision.
 Ray had been suspended from public ministry since 1991 due to credible accusations that he had sexually abused minors.
 Prevost's allowing of the placement of Ray in a friary at the request of the Archdiocese of Chicago and close to St. Thomas School was the subject of reporting in 2021, prior to his appointment to the Vatican.
 According to the Augustinians, "the location was selected because of the supervision the priest would receive."
 After American bishops implemented stricter rules in the Dallas Charter, Ray was moved to other housing in 2002.
 (Note: That Ray was allowed to live at the friary was first reported by the Chicago Sun-Times in 2021, based on documents the church made public in 2014.)

-Elected Prior General of the Order of Saint Augustine in 2001, Prevost served two consecutive, six-year terms until 2013.
-During his tenure as the global head of the Augustinian order, Prevost lived and worked in Rome, but frequently traveled around the world.
-It was in that capacity that in 2004, he visited Buenos Aires and met Cardinal Archbishop Jorge Mario Bergoglio for the first time.
+Elected prior general of the Order of Saint Augustine in 2001, Prevost served two consecutive, six-year terms until 2013.
+During his tenure as global head of the Augustinian order, Prevost lived and worked in Rome but frequently traveled around the world.
+It was in that capacity that in 2004, he visited Buenos Aires and met Cardinal Jorge Bergoglio, the future Pope Francis, for the first time.
 Their early encounters are reported to have not gone well.
-Prevost later explained that at the time, he thought he would never become a bishop after Bergoglio was elected pope in 2013, but has declined to reveal what they initially disagreed upon.
+Prevost later explained that at the time, he thought he would never become a bishop after Bergoglio was elected Pope in 2013; he has declined to reveal what they initially disagreed upon.
 However, they were able to reconcile their differences before Prevost left Rome for Chicago in 2013.
-Soon after his election as prior general, Prevost personally oversaw the creation of a web site for the Augustinians.

-From 2013 to 2014, Prevost served as director of formation at the Convent of St. Augustine in Chicago, and as first councilor and provincial vicar of the province of Our Mother of Good Counsel.
+From 2013 to 2014, Prevost served as director of formation at the Convent of St. Augustine in Chicago and as first councilor and provincial vicar of the province of Our Mother of Good Counsel.